WoltLab/docs.woltlab.com/pages/view/view_languages.md

 ## Special Phrases

-### `wcf.global.pageDirection` - RTL support

-_Defaults to `ltr`._

-Changing this value to `rtl` will reverse the page direction and enable the right-to-left support for phrases.
-Additionally, a special version of the stylesheet is loaded that contains all necessary adjustments for the reverse direction.

 ### `wcf.date.dateFormat`

 {% include callout.html content="Many characters in the format have a special meaning and will be replaced with date fragments.
 If you want to include a literal character, you'll have to use the backslash `\` as an escape sequence to indicate that the character should be output as-is rather than being replaced.
 For example, `Y-m-d` will be output as `2018-03-30`, but `\Y-m-d` will result in `Y-03-30`." type="warning" %}